 - Credit Inquiry: this is a review of your credit profile.

 - Hard Inquiry: only this type of inquiry will have an impact on your score.
 This will happen any time you apply for a loan or credit card and it will remain on your report for two calendar years.
-However, the impact on your score will only last about six months.
+However, the impact on your score will only last about six months, but it will remain on your credit bureau report.

 Statistically speaking, a new application can represent more risk for the card issuer.
 The impact is greatest if you have just a few accounts or a short credit history.